Dallas to Arizona Road Trip Itinerary

 Unlike Jamestown, Santa Fe has thrived since its first days, and it is now a hub of art and culture in the Southwest.

-You cannot visit Santa Fe without spending some time exploring the historic downtown area.
 You’re walking in the footsteps of Native American traders, Spanish monks, and early European explorers who traveled the Old Santa Fe Trail.

 Visit the Museum of New Mexico History to get a grasp on the major events that have happened in the state.
 As part of this experience, you’ll be able to walk into the original Governor’s Palace, which is the oldest public building in the United States.